procore-oss/backstage-plugin-announcements/plugins/announcements/README.md

 # backstage-plugin-announcements

+This package is deprecated and no longer maintained.
+Please use the `@backstage-community/plugin-announcements` package instead.

+---

 This is the frontend for the Announcements plugin.
 This plugin provides:

 - a component to display the latest announcements, for example on a homepage